Large Granny Square with Circle Centre

 cottage garden with pink japanese anemone

-Behind, on the right is Arron’s Rod, I think.
-A bit weedy but it is adding height.
-I really need to research some flowering plants that are about 6 foot tall.
+Behind, on the right, is Arron’s Rod, I think.
+A bit weedy, but it is adding height.
+I really need to research some flowering plants that are about 6 feet tall.
 Any suggestions?

 baby garden spider